Outside the EU

 During the simplified electronic export procedure, the exporter starts the export procedure in the form of an electronic message.
 The Customs export office sends electronic confirmation to the exporter, who shows it with the shipment when it leaves the country.
 The other procedures make it possible for the Customs export office to have information relating not only to the export procedure but also to the fact of export (place, date).

-In order to protect the territory of the Community and the citizens of the Member States, a risk assessment must be carried out in respect of all goods arriving on the territory of the Community, for security and defence purposes, before the goods arrive on the territory of the Community, and on the basis of the goods declaration collected upon entry and submitted electronically.
+In order to protect the territory of the Community and the citizens of the Member States, a risk assessment must be carried out in respect of all goods arriving on the territory of the Community, for security and defence purposes, before the goods arrive on the territory of the Community, and on the basis of the customs declaration collected upon entry and submitted electronically.

 Value-added tax on imported products is determined by the Customs authority if the taxpayer does not have a licence from the Customs authority entitling him to self-assessment in respect of product imports.
 Taxpayers who do have a licence fulfil the tax obligations for their imports of products by means of self-assessment.